l2t3r/docker-hubot-slack-aws/README.md

 Usage
 docker run -d --env-file ./env.list tranceash23/hubot-slack-aws:latest

-In slack you can then get ec2 information from a role tag like this ec2 <tagvalue> <region>
+In slack you can then get ec2 information from a role tag by typing ec2 <tagvalue> <region>
-ec2 web us-west-1 [ role=web and region is us-west-1 ]
+Example: ec2 web us-west-1 [ role=web and region is us-west-1 ]